-Another large literature on the "resource curse" studies the effect of exogenous changes in the value of countries' endowment of commodities on the quality of their institutions.
+Instead of shocks to a country's natural environment, a large literature on the "resource curse" studies the effect of exogenous changes in the value of countries' endowment of commodities on the quality of their institutions.
 For example, Caselli and Tesei (2015) calculate the flow of resource rents accruing to commodity-exporting countries.
 They argue that most commodity exporters are small relative to the world market, such that, for example, a change in the world price of oil is exogenous to Venezuela's political system.
-Their main specification relates the oneyear change in an index of the quality of a country's political institutions to the lagged, three-year average change in the price of its principle export commodity.
-Their findings are consistent with the idea that an increase in the value of a non-democratic country's natural resources tips the balance of political power in favor of the ruling elite: when autocratic countries receive a positive shock to their flow of resource rents, they tend to respond by becoming more autocratic subsequently.46
+Their main specification relates the one-year change in an index of the quality of a country's political institutions to the lagged, three-year average change in the price of its principle export commodity.
+Their findings are consistent with the idea that an increase in the value of a non-democratic country's natural resources tips the balance of political power in favor of the ruling elite: when autocratic countries receive a positive shock to their flow of resource rents, they tend to respond by becoming more autocratic subsequently.